johnwcowan/r7rs-work/TimeAdvancedCowan.md

 The current instant can be obtained more or less accurately by invoking the R7RS-small procedure `current-second`.

-A *timespec* is an object whose first element is the number of whole seconds and whose second element is the number of nanoseconds on the Posix time scale, which counts the number of seconds *excluding leap seconds* ince midnight on January 1, 1970 Universal Time.
+A *timespec* is an object defined by [SRFI 174](http://srfi.schemers.org/srfi-174/srfi-174.html) representing a count of whole seconds and nanoseconds, but *excluding leap seconds*.
+SRFI 174 allows a timespec to be relative to any epoch, but for the purposes of this SRFI, 0 seconds and 0 nanoseconds always represents midnight on January 1, 1970 Universal Time.
 The current timespec can be obtained by calling the SRFI 170 procedure `posix-time`.
-In this SRFI, the timespec during a leap second is always the same (in the sense of `equal?`) as the timespec for the following second, but the results of calling the Posix procedure `clock_gettime()` do not necessarily agree.
+In this SRFI, the timespec during a leap second is always assumed to be the same (in the sense of `equal?`) as the timespec for the following second, but the results of actually calling `posix-time` in the vicinity of a leap second do not necessarily agree.

 ## Time zones

 Local civil time is everywhere specified using an offset from Universal Time.
-(For a brief period this was not true in Saudi Arabia, but this SRFI ignores the Saudi government's attempt to change local civil time so that hour 0 begins at sunset.)
+(For a brief period this was not true in Saudi Arabia, but this SRFI ignores the Saudi government's attempt to change local civil time so that hour 0 began at sunset.)

 In each political jurisdiction the rules for changing the offset vary, both the annual cycle of standard vs. daylight saving time (if in effect)